chef/chef-web-docs/chef_master/source/resource_chef_handler.rst

 ``retries``
   **Ruby Type:** Integer | **Default Value:** ``0``

-  The number of times to catch exceptions and retry the resource.
+  The number of attempts to catch exceptions and retry the resource.

 ``retry_delay``
   **Ruby Type:** Integer | **Default Value:** ``2``